amane1234/Thinkpad-X270-EFI/README.md

 - **Touchpad Gestures**: The 3-finger gestures are quite buggy and may not work consistently due to bad touchpad hardware.
 No way to fix it.

-- **CMOS reset with Hibernation** : There is a conflict between CMOS and Hackintosh when the system goes hibernation (S4 sleep), which triggers a CMOS-reset.
+- **CMOS reset with Hibernation** : A conflict between CMOS and Hackintosh occurs during system hibernation (S4 sleep), resulting in a CMOS reset.
 This symptom can be fix by rtcfx_exclude=0x80-0xAB,0xB0-0xB4 with RTCMemoryFixup.kext.
 If the symptom still exist, one have to manually find the bad RTC memory region.
 [RTC reset fix](https://dortania.github.io/OpenCore-Post-Install/misc/rtc.html#finding-our-bad-rtc-region)